-There are many different cash advance apps with different features, but not all of them are compatible with Chime.
+There are many cash advance apps with different features, but not all are compatible with Chime.
 Here are some that, for now, won’t work.

-Earnin allows you to draw money you’ve already earned before your actual payday.
-There are no fees or interest but the app will ask for a tip.
+Earnin allows you to draw the money you’ve already earned before your actual payday.
+There are no fees or interest, but the app will ask for a tip.
 The initial limit is $100, which can go up to $500.

 Earnin offers a few unique features, including Balance Shield alerts, which inform customers by push notification when their account balance falls below an amount they can specify, ranging from $0-$400.

 Earnin has been unable to support Chime users because Chime allows users access to their paychecks up to two days early, making it difficult to define a fixed payday.
 Earnin is working on a solution and currently allows a group of test users who bank with Chime to use the app.

 To find out if you can be included in the test, search for Chime with the “Add Bank” function on Earnin.
 Try to add the account and you’ll get a message letting you know if the option is available.

 Brigit is a budget-tracking app that allows fee-free cash advances up to $250.
 There’s a $9.99 monthly membership fee to use the cash advance feature.
 The amount you are allowed to advance is based on your income, banking history, and spending history.

 Brigit is incompatible with several banks, including Chime, Capital One and Net Spend.
 The app is unable to support new Chime customers due to connectivity issues.